-The Borough Council's Parks and Countryside Ranger Service manages some lovely places to visit across the Borough and is organising great free events for people to enjoy this month.
+The Borough Council's Parks and Countryside Ranger Service manages some lovely places to visit across the Borough for a great day out for all the family.

 Coronation Park in Ormskirk and Beacon Country Park in Up Holland have both earned Green Flag status for a number of years, which means they have been judged to be among the best parks in the country by Keep Britain Tidy.

 Other popular places to visit include: Abbey Lakes; Burscough Brickpits; Chequer Lane Fishing Lake; Cheshire Lines Path; Dean Wood; Fairy Glen; Hunters Hill; Platts Lane Lake; Richmond Park; Ruff Wood; Stanley Coronation Park; Station Approach and Tawd Valley Park.

 For more information on West Lancashire Borough Council's parks and countryside sites and events please visit www.westlancs.gov.uk/countryside.